 Continuing on with the activities, you could start your hiking or walking tours by visiting the Dahlonega Visitor’s Center to pick up more information on routes.
 Then you could begin your hike or walk in the Chattahoochee National Forest or, if you’re up for a real challenge, at the Appalachian Trail.
-For a less challenging walk, you could contact the Dahlonega Tour Company at (706) 429-6083 to set up your own personal tour through the square.
+For a less challenging walk, you could contact the Dahlonega Walking Tour Company at (706) 429-6083 to set up your own personal tour through the square.

 After this exhausting day, it’s time to start your busy night.
 Next, you and your bros would probably want to go back to the place of lodging to shower up for a night on the town.
 So what would be a good place to lodge?
-Two excellent choices would be Park Place Hotel or the Smith House.
+Two excellent choices would be 27 on Park or the Smith House.
 Both options would provide a relaxing and refreshing place to stay.
 As soon as your party is ready, a night on the town is in store.
 To begin the night right, a delicious dinner should be first on the list.
-If you are looking for a casual, fine-dining restaurant with all the wine choices your heart desires, look no further than the bistro-style Corkscrew Café.
+If you are looking for a casual, fine-dining restaurant with all the wine choices your heart desires, look no further than the bistro-style 19 Degrees North.
 Perhaps you want down-home Southern cooking; the Smith House is your place.
 The Smith House serves fried chicken as its best with all the Southern sides you can handle.
 Trust me, you won’t leave hungry!
 Next it’s off to the Crimson Moon for all your musical entertainment.
 Come see regional and national acoustic touring artists and enjoy great drinks with your buds.
 Crimson Moon is sure to end your night properly.

 After an exhausting day and long night, a good night’s rest is definitely in store—just don’t oversleep, because Dahlonega has much more to offer for you and your buddies.
 Day 2 could begin by touring the largest gold mining operation east of the Mississippi at the Consolidated Gold Mines.
 There you can pan for gold with your bros and maybe even strike it rich!
 While in the area, a must-see is the Crisson Gold Mine containing Georgia’s only working stamp mill, 124 years in the making.
 There, you can pan for more gold and even take a tour.
 After all this panning, a hungry appetite must be tamed and the perfect place to do so would be the Oar House.
 The comfy Oar House off the Chestatee River is a great place for gourmet food with some of the best steaks you’ll ever eat.

 After dinner, a real treat is in store at the Holly Theatre.
 Holly Theatre contains one of Georgia’s best performing companies and is listed on the register of National Historic Places.

 Sadly, it’s your last day in Dahlonega, but you still have so much more to do.
 You haven’t even had a chance to see all the beautiful vineyards and wineries.
 The Frogtown Cellars is unique with its underground, tri-level wine facility.
-The Blackstock Vineyards and Winery contains a barrel room waterfall and handcrafted wines.
+The Cavender Creek Vineyards and Winery contains a barrel room waterfall and handcrafted wines.
 Three Sisters Vineyards and Winery sits in the shadows of the peaks that it is named for.
 Montaluce Winery & Estates has a Tuscan villa style and a great view.
 Wolf Mountain Vineyards and Winery has a European style dining area and a sweeping mountain view.
 Each one has its own unique special feature, so it’s impossible to pick one over the other.
 The best recommendation is that you and your buds visit each one and decide for yourself which one is best.